Cute-Ducky/SNI/README.md

 Done!
 -----
-- If this heleped you please consider giving it a star.Thanks!
+- If this heleped you please consider giving it a ⭐️.
+Thanks!